ronboger/computer-vision-3-image-colorize/README.md

 proj1.m is our wrapper function that runs rgb_merge for all the low-res images and high-res images we liked.
 These are stored in a folder called ‘images’.
 Feel free to insert other images you’d like to test into this folder.

-Links to some high resolution images we used in our project:
+Links to some more high resolution images we used in our project:

 -[House w/ trees](http://www.loc.gov/pictures/collection/prok/item/prk2000000093/)